General Cooking & Culinary Arts

 Online General Cooking & Culinary Arts Programs

-In the 2018-2019 academic year, 146 schools offered some type of general cooking and related culinary arts program.
+In 2019-2020, 145 schools offered a general cooking and related culinary arts program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|